wushilin/portal/README.md

 ## Security Note

 This implementation uses self-signed certificates and disables certificate verification for testing purposes. **Do not use in production without proper certificate management and verification.**

+## Certificate limit
+Default certs is valid for *.wushilin.net, *.acme.com and *.test.com.

+Note that QUINN reject *.local SAN, so if you use such certs, it won't work. try other domain suffix, .local suffix is not working with Quinn!